 Control your level of service.
 A Service Level Agreement (SLA) presents a great opportunity to define the expected standards of performance, and a trustworthy vendor will certainly be willing to negotiate signing one.

-When drafting an SLA, be sure to include the acceptable time to response, time to resolution, availability, and other performance metrics that are important to your stakeholders.
+When drafting an SLA, be sure to include the acceptable time to response, time to resolution, availability, and other performance KPIs that are important to your stakeholders.